 The researchers also measured the accountant’s psychological, emotional, and social health.

-Still, the stress level largely depends on the person, their work environment, and their role at work.
+Still, the stress level largely depends on the person, work environment, and role at work.

 Many accountants enjoy the high-stakes aspects of their work.
 Some accountants say that outside the busy tax season, they have a healthy work-life balance and enjoy the flexibility of their work.

-Meanwhile, other accountants love working for small businesses because they can see the fruits of their labor or that they get to work with a team.
+Meanwhile, other accountants love working for small businesses because they can see the fruits of their labor or because they get to work with a team.

 This means that at the end of the day, an accountant’s stress level will depend on how they respond to pressure and how much they find joy in the detailed, hard work.

-8 Tips for Accounting and Finance Team to Reduce Stress
+8 Tips for Accounting and Finance Teams to Reduce Stress

 1. Make a list of your accounting task or create a flow state